Stop press ... you should have received your personalised letter in March

 There are three main reasons why the services have been reviewed and changes agreed by the Council.

-- To keep our streets cleaner - containing rubbish in a wheeled bin or re-useable rubbish bag will prevent animals and birds ripping open bags and making a mess in our streets, which is unpleasant for everyone.
+- To keep our streets cleaner - containing rubbish in a wheeled bin or re-usable rubbish bag will prevent animals and birds ripping open bags and making a mess in our streets, which is unpleasant for everyone.

 - To recycle more - we already have a very comprehensive recycling collection where you can recycle 17 different types of household waste every week.
 We know that residents can recycle more than they are currently doing - about 75% of a household's waste can be recycled using the current collections, but we still find that over half of an average rubbish bag consists of items that could have been recycled.
 Our local research shows that if you recycle all you can, you will still have space left in your rubbish bin when collected every other week.
 Encouraging further recycling will also help get better value from the services and help towards achieving our goal of Zero Waste.